Zuckerberg promises Facebook policy review | Malay Mail

 The letter also addressed employees’ complaints that minorities have not been sufficiently represented internally.

-“We’re going to review whether we need to change anything structurally to make sure the right groups and voices are at the table,” Zuckerberg said. — AFP
+“We’re going to review whether we need to change anything structurally to make sure the right groups and voices are at the table,” Zuckerberg said. — AFP-Relaxnews